010root/Discord-Message-Cleaner/README.md

 6. Open the data.txt file in a text editor and enter:

-**Discord username** without # and the numbers after it
+**Discord username** without # and the numbers after it.

 **Token**.
 You can obtain your Discord token by following these steps Open Discord in your web browser and log in to your account.
-Press the F12 key on your keyboard to open the Developer Tools.
+*Press the F12 key on your keyboard to open the Developer Tools.
-Select the Network tab.
+*Select the Network tab.
 Press the F5 key on your keyboard and search for "science".
-Select "science" and look for Headers->Request Headers.
+*Select "science" and look for Headers->Request Headers.
-Look for "authorizarion".
+*Look for "authorizarion".
 Right-click on it and "Copy value".
 You now have your Discord token.
 **Note: Keep your Discord token safe and do not share it with anyone.**

 7.